Cacti/documentation/Sites.md

 Sites in Cacti can be used to separate different parts of your company with the respective location devices.
-For example, you can have a site called **123 main street** in which you can associate all of the devices that are in tha physical location to the Cacti site.
+For example, you can have a site called **123 main street** in which you can associate all of the devices that are in the physical location to the Cacti site.
 This could also be a customer site or data center location

 ![Cacti Sites page](images/sites.png).